MAV Life Member, MERGA Honorary Life Member, mentor, colleague, and friend

 In 1960, Ken began at The University of Melbourne on a Victorian Education Department teaching studentship, studying Pure Mathematics and History.
 He later undertook a PhD in Education with Dr Edgar French, bringing the historian’s care for context together with a mathematician’s clarity and precision.

-Ken began his career teaching in a remote country school, as many studentship holders did.
-After fulfilling his service, he accepted a post at Yarra Valley Grammar, where he brought leading thinkers such as Zoltan P. Dienes to work with teachers and students.
+Ken began his career at Altona North High School teaching Mathematics and Physics, then at Euroa High School, followed by Waverley High School before resigning from the Education Department and taking up a position as Head of Mathematics at the newly formed to Yarra Valley Church of England Grammar School (now YVGS).
 Around this time, he joined MAV Council, marking the beginning of a lifelong contribution to the Association and the profession.
 It was only a matter of time before he was appointed to Monash University in Mathematics and Special Education, where he became a touchstone for thoughtful, research011informed practice.

 Read more about how he influenced students: